Gray Birch in fall

-Gray Birch has dark green foliage throughout the season.
+Gray Birch has dark green deciduous foliage on a tree with an oval habit of growth.
 The glossy pointy leaves turn an outstanding yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The smooth creamy white bark adds an interesting dimension to the landscape.

 Gray Birch is an open deciduous tree with a shapely oval form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;